Siobhan MacGowan: Journalism, press and copywriting

 MacGowan worked at the Kent & Sussex Courier (Associated Press) as a copywriter for their advertising pages.
 She freelanced for various London and Kent based advertising agencies, writing articles for Smash Hits, Record Mirror, and FSM Monthly.
 She has worked as a freelance journalist, writing for The Irish Times, The Sunday Times and Mizz Magazine.
 In 1994, she moved to County Tipperary (Ireland) and worked for the Tipperary NR Council Arts Office.
 She has also undertaken art commissions, Celtic/funky art, under the name of "Cat MacZebedee".
 Her story for children, Etain's Dream, was serialised in the 'Nenagh Guardian'.
-Her debut novel, THE TRIAL OF LOTTA RAE was published by Welbeck in May 2022.
-Her second novel, THE GRACES, is due to be published in June 2023.
+Her debut novel, The Trial of Lotta Rae, was published by Welbeck in May 2022.
+Her second novel, The Graces, was published in June 2023.

 Other work

 She has acted in Patrick Bergin's Yeats trilogy, Countess Kathleen.